What should go in your dishwasher?

 When it comes to scraping and rinsing or just scraping dishes it does not matter.
 It just matters how much soap you use.

 If your dishes go into the dishwasher basically clean, you need very little soap, because there is very little for the soap to do.
+If you just scrape your dishes you will need a little more soap, but still only a tablespoon or two.

 However, you should never use your dishwasher as a garbage disposal.
 Dishwashers never haven been, nor will they ever be, able to do what a disposal can do.
 No matter what an ad, salesman, or anyone or anything tells you, a dishwasher cannot handle more than incidental bits of food.